 Family Records Service

-to themselves, or their ancestors, that are held in the archive collection of the former Aborigines Welfare Board (formerly known
+themselves, or their ancestors, that are held in the archive collection of the former Aborigines Welfare Board (formerly known as the

-them Home report from the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families.
+report from the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families.
+This report

-can also be made from case workers working for Family and Community Services and service providers seeking family and community
+also be made from case workers working for Family and Community Services and service providers seeking family and community related

-related information for state wards in their care.
-Applications for access for public or private research interests may also be
+information for state wards in their care.
+Applications for access for public or private research interests may also be received from

 All requests are considered within the context of the Privacy & Personal Information Protection Act, Government Information (Public